tlevine/www.thomaslevine.com/content/!/what-is-open-data/index.md

 term might actually be part of the reason why I started these studies.

-Anyway, I have a better idea now about what we really mean when we're talking about open data.
-I think it's generally the phenomenon wherein lots of people creating, sharing, and reading each other's structured content.
+As far as I can tell, open data is the phenomenon of multiple people creating, sharing, and reading with the same data.
+We call data "open" when anyone in the world is allowed to interact with the data, but the same issues arise even if only some people in the world are allowed to interact with the data.

 ## Open data in government
 [This](/!/open-data-in-plain-english/) is my favorite video introduction